mshaaban1400/python-challenge/README.md

 # Python-Challenge
-In this challenge, we were given instructions to write two python scripts that accomplished a set of tasks for the two data sets that we were procided.
-To accomplish this challenge, we had to use the information that we learned in module 3 to execute creation of lists, directories, tuples, functions, loops, conditionals, print functions, file outputs, and more.
+In this challenge, we were given instructions to write two Python scripts that accomplished a set of tasks for the two data sets that we were provided.
+To achieve this goal, we had to use the information we learned in module 3 to execute the creation of lists, directories, tuples, functions, loops, conditionals, print functions, file outputs, and more.
 Below are the instructions provided per data set.
 # PyBank
 For this data set, we were asked to generate the following:
 1. The total number of months included in the dataset